 - Is the therapist in my health insurance network?

-Many of these questions can be answered online, but you can also call Thriveworks customer service if you need guidance.
+Many of these questions can be answered online, but you can also call Thriveworks customer support if you need guidance.
 It is our great joy in life to match people to a therapist who will end up changing their life for the better.
 We look forward to serving you.